HammerLabML/FairnessInWDSs_extended/README.md

     For the data generation, we refer to [this previous repository](https://github.com/jstrotherm/FairnessInWDNs).
     In this repository, we only store the resulting excel files.
 -   The subfolder `2_DataGeneration/L-Town` is a modified version of [this previous repository](https://github.com/HammerLabML/GCNs_for_WDS).
-    Running the `gen_scenario_leakages.py` script generates different leakage scenarios.
+    - Due to their sizes, some of additionally required files can not be stored in this repository.
-    In ordner to run the script, it is required to
+    Therefore, it is required to
     a) download [this .inp file](https://github.com/KIOS-Research/BattLeDIM/blob/master/Dataset%20Generator/L-TOWN_v2_Real.inp) and store it in the `2_DataGeneration/L-Town/networks/L-Town/Real` subfolder and
     b) train a model as specified in [this previous repository](https://github.com/HammerLabML/GCNs_for_WDS) and store it as `2_DataGeneration/L-Town/trained_models/model_L-TOWN_2880_45_1.pt`.
-    The files are not stored in this repository due to their sizes.
+    - Afterwards,
+    running the `gen_scenario_leakages.py` script generates different leakage scenarios.
+    - Consecutively,
-    Consecutively, running the `get_scenario_residuals.py` script generates the data associated with the L-Town network and stores it in csv files.
+    running the `get_scenario_residuals.py` script generates the data associated with the L-Town network and stores it in csv files.
+    - Finally,
-    Finally, running the `get_scenario_residuals.ipynb` notebook generates another csv file with network information.
+    running the `get_scenario_residuals.ipynb` notebook generates another csv file with network information.
-    The csv files are not stored in this repository due to their sizes.
+    - The csv files are not stored in this repository due to their sizes.
 -   The excel and csv files are in turn used in the `3_DataUsage` subfolder.

 The methods themselves can be used using the `3_DataUsage` subfolder: